 - camera manufacturer's user guide, as needed, for the correct syntax of the address. - 5.
 Enter a unique name for the camera.
 This will allow you to distinguish the camera from other cameras set up within Orchid Core VMS. - 6.
-Enter the username and password that is setup on the camera being added. - For some ONVIF cameras, a separate username and password needs to be created specifically for ONVIF.
-(Please refer to the Advanced Topics section for more information.) - 7.
+Enter the username and password that is setup on the camera being added. - Beginning in version 22.12, Axis cameras will no longer require a separate username and password in order to work with ONVIF.
+(If you're working in an older version of Orchid, please refer to the Advanced Topics section for more information.) - 7.
 Press the Register button to add the camera to Orchid Core VMS.